Accelerated Resolution Therapy (ART)

 Who can take advantage of ART?

-While your therapist can help you determine if ART is right for you, most individuals in recovery can benefit from ART.
+While your therapist can help you determine if Accelerated resolution therapy (ART) is right for you, most individuals in recovery can benefit from ART.
 This therapeutic approach is particularly helpful for individuals who are managing post-traumatic stress or other mental health challenges from their past.